 The Caves of Arta situated in Arta is another popular attraction in Majorca and is a great place to visit, whatever the weather.
 You can choose to explore the caves at your own pace or join a tour led by a qualified guide who will tell you all about the caves and answer any questions you may have.
 Photography is unrestricted, so you can take as many pictures of the stone stairs, columns, and bizarre formations as you wish.

 Music lovers won't want to miss the events held at Nikki Beach each year, an incredible opportunity to experience all that the hedonistic Ibiza scene stands for without leaving Majorca.
 Locals and tourists alike flock to the popular beach club to listen to the resident and guest DJs from Ibiza spin the decks and raise the roof as they dance well into the early hours.

 This battle forms part of the La Patrona Festival which is held at the beginning of August every year.
 Jam-packed with activities and events, this festival is one of the most popular in Majorca and incorporates musical concerts, children's entertainment, sporting exhibitions, demonstrations, various markets, and all-night parties.

 Can Picafort Correfoc

 If you want to experience an authentic Majorcan festival, head on over to Alcudia for the Can Picafort Correfoc.
-One of the liveliest, most dangerous and exciting festivals of the island, Can Picafort Correfoc takes place around the first Sunday of the month.
+One of the liveliest, most dangerous, and exciting festivals on the island, Can Picafort Correfoc takes place around the first Sunday of the month.
 The festival features a procession of locals dressed as devils and demons.
-These scary creatures let off a plethora of fireworks and breathe flames until they arrive in the town centre for a grand finale-style firework display and traditional dancing.
-Protective clothing – i.e. long sleeves and a hood or hat – is essential and taking children along is certainly not recommended.
+These scary creatures let off a plethora of fireworks and breathe flames until they arrive in the town center for a grand finale-style firework display and traditional dancing.
+Protective clothing i.e. long sleeves and a hood or hat is essential and taking children along is certainly not recommended.